Nina Hoss: Social and political commitment

 Hoss supports the Make Poverty History campaign and fights female genital mutilation.
 In continuation of the work of her father she is committed as a goodwill ambassador of the state of Pará in Brazil against the destruction of the rain forest and to improve the living conditions of the indigenous people living there.

 In 2017, she joined Cate Blanchett, Lars von Trier, and others, in signing a petition in support of Russian director Kirill Serebrennikov and against a crackdown on artistic expression in Russia.

 Hoss served as an Alliance 90/The Greens delegate to the Federal Convention for the purpose of electing the President of Germany in 2004 and 2010.

-Recognition and honours
+Recognition and honors

 Hoss has received numerous state honours, including the Order of Merit of the Federal Republic of Germany (2013).
 She was appointed a Chevalier de l'Ordre des Arts et des Lettres in France (2015).

 In August 2019 Hoss was invited to be a member of the Academy of Motion Picture Arts and Sciences.

 She has received glowing reviews by American critics for her performances in films.